sanjaybasu/healthcare-ai-equity/index.md

 **Here's what you'll find instead:**

-**Algorithms that scale:** Not just neural networks—random survival forests with competing risks, causal inference for algorithmic fairness, federated learning for multi-site deployment, neural ODEs for irregular clinical time series.
+**Algorithms that scale:** Not just LLMs—random survival forests with competing risks, causal inference for algorithmic fairness, federated learning for multi-site deployment, neural ODEs for irregular clinical time series.
 The methods that power real clinical systems.

 **Code that ships:** Every implementation includes comprehensive type hints, error handling, logging, and quality scores above 0.92.
 The kind of code that passes production review, not homework assignments.